Updated April 12, 2020.

 - The franchisor estimates that you will need between 5,000 and 7,500 square feet for your Brothers Bar & Grill in or near an existing entertainment district.

-- The rental and purchase price of real estate varies greatly depending on a variety of factors.
+- The rental and purchase price of real estate varies greatly depending on the market and the size of the leased or purchased area and the franchisor cannot provide you with accurate estimates on the costs of renting or purchasing the space for your Brothers Bar & Grill.
 Therefore, the estimates above do not include the costs of renting or purchasing space.

 - Your initial investment could be considerably larger than the total initial investment stated depending on the price of real estate rental in your area.
 If you choose to buy the real estate instead of leasing, your initial investment will be even larger.